Community Intake Navigator

-The primary purpose of this position is to enroll children and families within the current RHBA, as well as enroll them in on going behavioral health services.
+The primary purpose of the Community Intake Navigator is to enroll children and families within the current RHBA, as well as enroll them in on going behavioral health services.
 In addition, this position will serve as a navigator within our children’s outpatient services, ensuring that access to care and timeliness of contractual agreements are met.

 Skills / Requirements

 - Completes assessments, service plans, consents and other pertinent clinical documentation that meets AHCCCS/ADHS/RHBA requirements.
 Documentation will be completed within the required timeframe of 24/72 hours.